franciscojgonzalezfernandez-lgtm/Hero-app/README.md

 # Heroes APP

+You can see this application working on: https://franciscojgonzalezfernandez-lgtm.github.io/Hero-app/

 ## Description

 This is a project in where I'm trying to use all the MORE modern libraries & concepts of Frontend Develpment to keeping me fresh & try some of new libraries that I didn't use before.
 From the whole design of the application made in lovable, to the use of all the libraries listed below: